immutable/contracts/contracts/staking/README.md

 ## Preventing Upgrade

-A staking system should choose to have no account with DEFAULT_ADMIN_ROLE to To prevent additional accounts being granted UPGRADE_ROLE role.
+A staking system could choose to have no account with DEFAULT_ADMIN_ROLE to to prevent additional accounts being granted UPGRADE_ROLE role.
 The system could have no acccounts with UPGRADE_ROLE, thus preventing upgrade.
 The system could configure this from start-up by passing in `address(0)` as the `roleAdmin` and `upgradeAdmin` to the constructor.
-Alternative, the `revokeRole` function can be used.
+Alternative, the `revokeRole` function can be used to revoke the roles from accounts.